AngleProtocol/angle-docs/guides/app-guides/univ3-lp.md

 ### FAQ

+#### How can I be eligible for the ANGLE rewards?

+By providing liquidity on any of the Angle Uniswap V3 pools incentivized on the app [Earn](https://app.angle.money/#/earn) page, either directly through [Uniswap](https://app.uniswap.org/#/add/0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48/0x1a7e4e63778B4f12a199C062f3eFdD288afCBce8/500?maxPrice=1.000562), or through Arrakis or Gamma.

+#### What do I need to do if I was previously staking?

+If you were previously staking through Arrakis/Gelato, you are still earning ANGLE rewards if the Arrakis position ([agEUR-USDC](https://beta.arrakis.finance/vaults/1/0xEDECB43233549c51CC3268b5dE840239787AD56c) example) is on-range.

 #### Is out-of-range liquidity being incentivized?

 No. Only in-range liquidity used during swaps is being accounted for to receive incentives.

 #### When can I claim my ANGLE rewards?

 ANGLE rewards from the past week can be claimed once per week, every Thursday.
+Rewards accumulate if you don't claim them.

 #### Where can I claim my rewards?